tremby/py-lightpack/README.md

 	lp.setColourToAll(0, 0, 0)
 	sleep(0.2)

-# Unlock to release control
+# Unlock to release control (the disconnect method actually calls this
+# automatically, but it is often useful on its own so is here for informational
+# purposes)
 lp.unlock()

+# Disconnect
+lp.disconnect()
 ```